TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 Within NPR's mobile sites and applications and any features of these sites and applications ("NPR Mobile Services"), NPR collects a device's operating system, phone model, app version, automobile make, and content preferences.
 NPR also collects geolocation data through the NPR Services.
 Geolocation data consists of general location information based on latitude and longitude, rounded to a few miles radius, or based on IP addresses.

-If a visitor provides specific additional consent through the authentication process for the visitor's social media account provider(s), NPR also may collect other personal information (such as age, gender or other demographic information) that the visitor has chosen to associate with his or her own social media account(s).
+NPR also may collect other personal information (such as age, gender or other demographic information) (a) that the visitor has chosen to associate with his or her own social media account(s), if the visitor provides specific additional consent through the authentication process for the visitor's social media account provider(s), or (b) in aggregated non-identifying form through third-party vendors that use cookies to provide analytics services.

 Like all other Web servers, NPR's Web server automatically creates log files for each visitor who accesses the NPR Services.
 These "access logs" allow us to make our site more useful to our visitors.
 The access logs do NOT record a visitor's name, address, e-mail address, credit card numbers, or any other personally-identifying information.
 Rather, they contain some or all of the following information: